hexaitos/theriodex/README.md

 ## Quick Start

-**Prerequisites:** Docker and Docker Compose installed on a supported operating system – mostly Linux or macOS.
+**Prerequisites:** Docker and Docker Compose installed on a supported operating system – mostly Linux or macOS (Windows might be supported but no guarantees!)

 First, create a new folder with a `docker-compose.yml` file and edit it to include the following text.
 You may also use the `docker-compose.yml` file from this repository.